Quick and Easy Peanut Butter Oatmeal

 Tips for Making Peanut Butter Oatmeal:

 The basic ratio for Quick and Easy Peanut Butter Oatmeal is one part oatmeal to not quite two parts water.
-I use 1/3-1/2 cup of Bob’s Red Mill Extra Thick Rolled Oats for a single serving for myself, depending on how hungry I am that day.
+I use 1/2 cup of Bob’s Red Mill Extra Thick Rolled Oats for a single serving for myself.
 Don’t forget to add a pinch of salt for each portion of oatmeal.
 Then microwave the oatmeal until it’s done (see below for timing), add the peanut butter and let it melt, and stir.
 That’s it.
-And peanut butter oatmeal is meatless, vegan, South Beach Diet Phase Two, dairy-free, kid-friendly, has only a few ingredients, and is easy to cook!
+And peanut butter oatmeal is meatless, vegan, South Beach Diet Phase Two, dairy-free, and kid-friendly!

 I like chunky peanut butter best in this for a little extra crunch.
 And if you’re a mom or dad who’s making breakfast for kids it would be easy to turn this into peanut butter and jelly oatmeal, which would still be a really nutritious breakfast for a school-day morning.